dev-guy/vsomeip-bazel/README.md

 # VirtualBox Tips

-If you share a github folder on your host, you need to enable symlinking to it.
+If you're running Windows or OSX and run Ubuntu via VirtualBox, you can share a github folder on your host for use by the Ubuntu VM.
+You also need to enable symbolic linking for the share.
 Run the following command from the host's command line.
 Replace virtual_machine_name and share_name in the following command:

 ```bash
 VBoxManage setextradata virtual_machine_name \